-Today is Bob Dole's 77th birthday.
-But the former senator almost didn't make it to his 22nd birthday, let alone this one: Fifty-five years ago, while on active duty in the hills of Italy during World War II, he was hit by Nazi machine-gun fire.
+Former senator Bob Dole almost didn't make it to his 22nd birthday, let alone past his 90th.
+More than 70 years ago while on active duty in the hills of Italy during World War II, he was hit by Nazi machine-gun fire.

 Although Dole himself often makes light of his maimed right arm and his hospital stay, recalling his "bedpan promotion" to captain, in reality his recovery took him through several hospitals, nine operations, and over three years of rehabilitation and recuperation.
 He learned to write with his left hand and to rely on that arm, since his other cannot be used.